About the Queensland Great Artesian Basin

 The Great Artesian Basin (GAB) is one of the largest underground water sources in the world and Australia's largest groundwater basin.
 In fact, it's the only reliable resource of fresh water throughout much of inland Australia.

 About 65% of the Basin – 1,203,920km2 – lies within Queensland and its precious water is a key enabler to over 80 Queensland communities.
-This economic, cultural, and social powerhouse is the lifeblood of regional Queensland.

 The Queensland Government protects water supplies in the Basin through the Great Artesian Basin and other regional aquifers water plan.
 We collect groundwater and spring monitoring data to assess the overall health of the basin and to inform our water management plan.